ghkhashayar/docs/docs/index.md

 sidebarDepth: 0
 ---
 # Sanjab
-Sanjab is an admin package for laravel.
+Sanjab is an admin panel package for laravel.

 Sanjab let you create an extendiable admin panel as fast as possible with pure code.